 - 3 inches = C cup

 - 5 inches = DD cup

 - And so on…

 According to the above chart, a bust size of 39 and a band size of 36 would make a 36C bra size.
 It’s that simple!

 Now that you know your accurate size, it’s important to remember that different brands can have different methods of sizing.
 Always remember to look at the manufacturer’s sizing charts for further guidance on which size to buy.
-You can also call the customer service at Fully Intimate for expert advice on the sizing of various brands.
+You can also call the customer service at Lingerie Diva for expert advice on the sizing of various brands.
 Now, it’s time to get some bras and lingerie that actually fit.
 Happy Shopping!